Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2 ECTS

-Prerequisites: 80% or more in the placement test, or successful participation in another C1 or C2 course at the Language Center, or a UNIcert® II or III certificate.
+Prerequisites: 80% or more in the placement test, or successful participation in another C1 or C2 course at the Language Centre, or a UNIcert® II or III certificate.

 Course materials: ILIAS is used.

-Method of assessment: ECTS points are gained by completing a range of tasks, which will be outlined in class.
-Individual research, preparation and regular participation are necessary to get the most out of this course.
+Type of assessment: ECTS points are earned by completing a series of tasks, which will be explained in the course.
+Individual research, preparation, and regular participation are necessary to get the most out of this course.

 International English Test Preparation (TOEFL, IELTS etc.)